glazzy1/TypeRacer-Bot/README.md

 6. CTRL + SHIFT + C or click [this arrow](https://i.imgur.com/zvxm2Aw.png).
 7. Select [the text](https://i.imgur.com/3D5SacJ.png).
 8. Right click on the selected element in **DevTools**, and click "Edit as HTML".
 9. Copy [the text](https://i.imgur.com/cN83wmr.png) and paste it in the program.
-Note: the first word may sometimes be excluded.
-Simply type it in manually if excluded.
+Note: the first word may sometimes be excluded, requiring manual input.
 10. Go back to the match, and make sure the txtInput field is visible.
 11. Lay back and watch!